-- A. This manual contains the GACARs Implementing Policies, Processes, and Procedures and directs the activities of General Authority of Civil Aviation (GACA) aviation safety inspectors, engineers, and specialists responsible for the certification, technical administration, surveillance, compliance enforcement and the resolution of identified safety concerns of all aircraft, airmen, air operators, air agencies, aerodromes, air navigation service providers and many other aviation activities conducted in accordance with the applicable parts of the General Authority of Civil Aviation Regulations (GACARs). - B. This manual also, provides the required information to all regulated entities under the GACA Aviation Safety Regulations (GACARs) on the GACARs implementation policies, processes, and procedures that are applied to those entities by GACA Inspectors, engineers, and specialists. - C. This manual contains mandatory policies and procedures guidance for inspectors, engineers, and specialists.
+- A. This manual (also known as the GACAR Implementation Policies, Processes, and Procedures which is abbreviated as the GIPs) directs the activities of General Authority of Civil Aviation (GACA) aviation safety inspectors, engineers, and specialists responsible for the certification, technical administration, surveillance, compliance enforcement and the resolution of identified safety concerns of all aircraft, airmen, air operators, air agencies, aerodromes, air navigation service providers and many other aviation activities conducted in accordance with the applicable parts of the General Authority of Civil Aviation Regulations (GACARs). - B. This manual also, provides the required information to all regulated entities under the GACA Aviation Safety Regulations (GACARs) on the GACARs implementation policies, processes, and procedures that are applied to those entities by GACA Inspectors, engineers, and specialists. - C. This manual contains mandatory policies and procedures guidance for inspectors, engineers, and specialists.
 All inspectors, engineers, and specialists will be expected to follow the mandatory policies and procedures unless otherwise authorized by the President.
 If the guidance in this manual conflicts with the GACAR, the GACAR takes precedence.
 Inspectors should refer questions about such conflicts to their immediate supervisors. - D. This manual also provides direction for tasks related to aircraft accidents and incidents, investigations, the State Safety Program, administrative areas, and miscellaneous tasks not related to a specific regulation. - E. In addition, it contains requirements for other Aviation Safety & Environmental Sustainability Sector personnel performing duties in the support of Inspectors.